Karuma Hydroelectric Power Station: Costs

+Construction began in 2013 under Sinohydro, and was expected to finish in five years.
+Funded largely by loans from the Export-Import Bank of China, which covered about 85% of costs.
+By 2018, the budget was revised to about US$1.7 billion, split between the power plant (US$1.4 billion) and transmission infrastructure (US$300 million).

 Recent developments

 In addition to the high voltage transmission lines to Lira, Olwiyo and Kawanda, that belong to Uganda Electricity Transmission Company Limited (UETCL), Umeme, the largest national distributor will spend USh4 billion (US$1.1 million) to construct a network of 33kV lines from Karuma to Kigumba and on to the districts of Lira, Gulu, Masindi and Hoima.
 Commissioning of the power station had been moved to November 2020.

 In May 2021, following a tour of the work site, the chairperson of the board of Uganda Electricity Generation Company Limited (UEGCL), Engineer Proscovia Margaret Njuki, set the date of commissioning as 22 June 2022.
 In June 2021 it was reported that 98.8 percent of the work was complete with the contractor having already addressed some of the works that did not conform with the plans and actively working on the rest.

 In July 2022, the Daily Monitor reported that the power station would be brought online, one turbine at a time, with the first 100-MW unit starting in October 2022 and the sixth and final unit commissioned in June 2023.
 As of November 2023, with four of the six generators supplying power to the national grid, the remaining two turbines were expected to come online in 2024, with anticipated commercial commissioning planned for September 2024.